rovaughn/platform-docs/platform/manual/project/deploy.rst

 3. Applies microservices Kubernetes spec changes.
 4. Pushes custom microservices source code (if it exists).

-So, whenever a change is made to the project in database schema, cluster configuration, or microservice config changes; commit the changes and execute ``git push hasura master`` to apply all of the changes.
+So, whenever a change is made to the project in the database schema, cluster configuration, or microservice config changes; commit the changes and execute ``git push hasura master`` to apply all of the changes.